 - Pharmacy Technician Certification Board (PTCB)

-The NHA requires that the candidate be 18 years or older, has graduated from high school, has finished a training program, and has at least one year of work experience.
-The PTCB only requires that the applicant has graduated high school and passes their examination.
-Recertification is mandated every two years by both programs, which may be fulfilled by performing 20 hours of continuing education.
+The NHA requires that the candidate be at least 18 years old, has graduated from high school, has finished a training program, and has one or more years of work experience.
+The PTCB only requires that the applicant has a high school diploma and passes their exam.
+Recertification is required every 2 years by each program, which can be satisfied by performing 20 hours of continuing education.

-Prior to selecting a pharmacist technician online school, it's important to understand that the majority of schools do require a portion of the training be completed in a clinical setting.
-This is usually fulfilled in an area Oxford pharmacy or health center through an internship program.
-Students in most cases will have the benefit of working with an experienced pharmacy technician in order to receive some real world experience.
-However the balance or non-clinical training can be accessed online in your Oxford AL home or via any available computer.
-This alternative is more convenient for most students, notably for those who continue to work while attaining their certificate or degree.
-And online schools are often more affordable than classroom options.
-Tuition and costs for driving and course materials can be decreased substantially.
-With both the clinical and the online training, a complete education is offered.
-But not all online colleges are accredited, which is critical for securing employment and certification (more on accreditation later).
-So verify that any online college you are reviewing is accredited by an acknowledged accrediting organization, such as the American Society of Health-System Pharmacists (ASHP).
-If you are disciplined enough to study with a less supervised form of education, then online instruction may be the right option for you.
+Before selecting a pharmacy tech online school, it's necessary to realize that most programs do require that a substantial part of the training be carried out in a clinical setting.
+This is usually satisfied in a local Oxford pharmacy or health center through an internship program.
+Students in most cases will have the opportunity to work under a seasoned pharmacy tech in order to receive some real world experience.
+Fortunately the balance or non-clinical training can be accessed over the internet in your Oxford AL home or via any available computer.
+This option is more accommodating for many students, particularly for those who keep working while attaining their certificate or degree.
+And online schools are often less expensive than classroom options.
+Tuition and costs for driving and study materials may be reduced significantly.
+With both the clinical and the online training, a complete education is provided.
+But not all online colleges are accredited, which is essential for obtaining employment and certification (more on accreditation later).
+So confirm that any online college you are reviewing is accredited by an acknowledged accrediting agency, for example the American Society of Health-System Pharmacists (ASHP).
+If you are disciplined enough to learn with a less formal type of education, then online classes may be the ideal option for you.

-After you have determined whether you wish to obtain a degree or a certificate, and if you want to enroll in an online school or go to classes on campus, you can begin to narrow your school alternatives.
-There are many pharmacy tech colleges to select from in the Oxford AL area and throughout the United States, so you should develop a list of qualifying questions so that you can contrast colleges and trade schools.
-As we covered in our introduction, you will probably first start looking for colleges that are within both your financial resources and driving distance from your Oxford home.
-If you are willing to move or are going to enroll in an online pharmacy tech college, then location may not be critical.
-But there are several other variables that you need to consider in order to properly compare schools.
-The following questions will help you in collecting that information and help you to make your ultimate decision.
+Once you have decided whether you wish to obtain a degree or a certificate, and if you prefer to enroll in an online school or go to classes on campus, you can begin to narrow your school alternatives.
+There are many pharmacy tech programs to choose from in the Oxford AL area and throughout the United States, so you need to develop a list of qualifying questions so that you can contrast colleges and technical schools.
+As we covered in our introduction, you will undoubtedly first start looking for schools that are within both your financial budget and commuting distance from your Oxford home.
+If you are able to relocate or are have decided to enroll in an online pharmacy tech program, then location may not be critical.
+But there are many other issues that you should take into consideration in order to effectively compare programs.
+The questions below will assist you in gathering that information and help you to make your final selection.

-Is the Pharmacy Tech College Accredited?
-Most pharmacist tech colleges and vocational schools have acquired a national or regional accreditation.
+Is the Pharmacist Technician College Accredited?
+The majority of pharmacist technician programs and trade schools have earned a national or regional accreditation.
 Among the most highly regarded accrediting organizations is the American Society of Health-System Pharmacists (ASHP).
-Schools earning accreditation from the ASHP have been screened and verified to offer a complete superior education.
-Online colleges may also earn accreditation from the Distance Education and Training Council, which deals exclusively with online or distance education.
-Make sure to verify that the certificate or degree program together with the school you pick are accredited by a U.S. Department of Education sanctioned accrediting organization.
-Besides helping guarantee that you get a superior education, it can assist in getting financial aid or student loans, which are frequently not available for non-accredited colleges.
-Also, certification might mandate that the program of training is accredited.
-And many Oxford AL pharmacies will only hire entry level employees that have earned a degree from an accredited school.
+Colleges earning accreditation from the ASHP have been evaluated and certified to offer a comprehensive quality education.
+Online colleges may additionally obtain accreditation from the Distance Education and Training Council, which deals exclusively with distance or online learning.
+Be sure to check that the degree or certificate program as well as the school you pick are accredited by a U.S. Department of Education recognized accrediting agency.
+Along with helping ensure that you obtain a superior education, it may assist in securing financial aid or student loans, which are frequently not offered for non-accredited schools.
+Also, certification might mandate that the training program is accredited.
+And a number of Oxford AL pharmacies will only hire entry level employees that have graduated from an accredited program.

-Does the Program Prepare You for Certification?
-Certification is not required in all states, but many pharmacies prefer that the technicians they hire are certified.
-The pharmacy tech college needs to ready its students to pass the PTCB or the NHA examination.
-Students planning on obtaining NHA certification will also need 1 year of work experience.
-This qualification can be satisfied by entering a college sponsored internship program.
+Does the College Prepare You for Certification?
+Certification is not mandated in every state, but numerous employers prefer that the techs they hire are certified.
+The pharmacist tech program should prepare its students to pass the PTCB or the NHA examination.
+Students planning on obtaining NHA certification will also need one year of work experience.
+This requirement may be satisfied by entering a school sponsored internship program.

 Does the College Offer Internship Programs?
-As we previously discussed, the NHA mandates 1 year of professional experience for certification, which may be met by means of an internship program.
-Perhaps the best way to get hands on clinical experience as a pharmacy tech is to work out in the field.
-Most pharmacy technician certificate or degree programs also require clinical training in order to graduate and an internship is an excellent way to meet the requirement.
-Check if the colleges have associations with Oxford Alabama area pharmacies, clinics, or hospitals for internship programs.
+As we just covered, the NHA mandates one year of experience for certification, which can be satisfied with an internship program.
+One of the best ways to obtain practical clinical experience as a pharmacy technician is to train out in the field.
+Most pharmacy technician degree or certificate programs also require clinical training prior to graduation and an internship is a great way to satisfy the requirement.
+Find out if the colleges have a working relationship with Oxford Alabama area pharmacies, clinics, or hospitals for internship programs.

-Does the College Provide Job Placement Assistance?
-Getting that first position in Oxford AL upon graduation, especially with no prior experience, can be a difficult task without some help.
-Ask if the colleges you are reviewing have job placement programs.
-If they do, ask what their job placement rates are.
-A higher job placement rate is an indication that the school has a good reputation within the profession generating appeal for its graduates.
-It also means that it has a substantial network of pharmacy contacts where it can place graduating students.
+Does the College Offer Job Placement Assistance?
+Finding that first job in Oxford AL after graduation, especially with no prior experience, can be a daunting undertaking without any help.
+Find out if the colleges you are looking at have job assistance programs.
+If so, ask what their job placement rates are.
+A high job placement rate is an indicator that the school has an excellent reputation within the profession creating demand for its graduates.
+It also indicates that it has a sizable network of employer relationships where it can refer graduates.

 Where is the College Located?
-For a number of students, the school they pick will have to be within commuting distance of their Oxford AL residence.
-Students who have decided to attend online classes naturally will not have to trouble themselves with the location of the campus.
+For a number of students, the college they select will have to be within driving distance of their Oxford AL home.
+Students who have opted to attend online classes naturally will not have to trouble themselves with the location of the campus.
 However, the availability of local internships will be of concern.
-Something to keep in mind is that if you choose to enroll in a school that is out of state or perhaps out of your local area, you may be required to pay a higher tuition.
-State colleges often charge higher tuitions for out of state residents.
-And community colleges generally charge a higher tuition to those students that live outside of their districts.
+Something to bear in mind is that if you decide to enroll in a school that is out of state or even out of your local area, you might have to pay a higher tuition.
+State colleges usually charge higher tuitions for out of state residents.
+And community colleges usually charge a higher tuition for those students that don't reside within their districts.

 How Large are the Classes ?
-Unless you are the sort of student that prefers to sit far in the back of the classroom or hide in the crowd, you will undoubtedly prefer a small class size.
-Smaller classes enable more individual participation and personalized instruction.
-Ask the colleges you are considering what the average student to teacher ratio is for their classes.
-If practical you may prefer to monitor one or more classes before making your final determination.
-This will also give you a chance to converse with several of the instructors and students to get their opinions regarding the pharmacy tech program also.
+Unless you are the kind of student that prefers to sit way in the rear of class or get lost in the crowd, you will likely prefer a smaller class size.
+Smaller classes permit more individual participation and one-on-one instruction.
+Ask the schools you are looking at what the average teacher to student ratio is for their classrooms.
+If practical you may prefer to sit in on one or more classes before making your ultimate decision.
+This will also give you an opportunity to speak with a few of the students and instructors to get their perspectives regarding the pharmacy technician program also.

-Can the College Accommodate your Schedule?
-And finally you need to confirm that the pharmacy tech program you ultimately pick can offer the class schedule you need.
-This is particularly crucial if you choose to continue working while attending classes.
-If you must schedule evening or weekend classes in the Oxford AL area, confirm that they are available.
-If you can only enroll on a part-time basis, check if that is an option and how many courses or credit hours you would need to enroll in.
-Also, ask what the procedure is for making up any classes that you might miss because of illness, work or family obligations.
+Can the School Accommodate your Schedule?
+And finally you need to confirm that the pharmacist technician college you finally pick can provide the class schedule you need.
+This is particularly essential if you choose to continue working while attending classes.
+If you need to schedule night or weekend classes in the Oxford AL area, confirm that they are available.
+If you can only attend part-time, verify if that is an option and how many credit hours or courses you would need to enroll in.
+Also, ask what the protocol is for making up any classes that you may miss due to illness, work or family obligations.

-Getting the ideal pharmacist technician training is a critical first step to beginning your career in a fulfilling profession where helping people with their wellness is your mission.
-In the past, many pharmacist technicians were taught "on the job".
-Nowadays, the majority of pharmacies can no longer afford to do this and much prefer to hire formally trained techs.
-Training is offered by vocational and trade schools, technical colleges as well as community colleges.
-The majority of pharmacy technician colleges incorporate both classroom and laboratory training.
-As we have discussed in this article, it's important to choose a program that is accredited and will prepare you for certification.
-This applies both for online classes as well as for those attended on campus.
-If you follow our additional tips you will be able to evaluate programs so that you are certain to make the best selection.
-With the appropriate training and commitment you can accomplish your goal of becoming a pharmacist tech in Oxford Alabama.
+Getting the best pharmacist technician training is a critical first step to launching your career in a rewarding occupation where helping people with their health is your mission.
+Traditionally, most pharmacy technicians were taught "on the job".
+These days, most pharmacies can no longer operate this way and place a higher importance on hiring formally educated technicians.
+Training is provided by technical colleges, vocational and trade schools, as well as community colleges.
+The majority of pharmacy technician schools include both classroom and laboratory work.
+As we have discussed in this article, it's important to choose a program that is accredited and will ready you for certification.
+This is true both for classes online as well as for those attended on campus.
+If you make use of our additional suggestions you will be able to evaluate schools so that you are sure to make the ideal selection.
+With the appropriate training and dedication you can accomplish your goal of becoming a pharmacy tech in Oxford Alabama.